vega/vega-lite/site/docs/mark/mark.md

 }
 ```

-In addition to the default mark properties above, default values can be further customized using named _styles_ defined under the `style` block in the config object.
-Styles can then be invoked by including a `style` property within a [mark definition object](#mark-def).
+In addition to the default mark properties above, default values can be further customized using named _styles_ defined under the `style` property in the config object.

+{% include table.html props="style" source="Config" %}

 For example, to set a default shape and stroke width for `point` marks with a style named `"triangle"`: